Josef & Anni Albers Foundation

 For any questions, please contact Matthias Persson, Artist Residencies Director.

 Thread invites artists and writers of any medium or style.
-Residencies last four weeks.
+Residencies are generally four to eight weeks long, but timing is flexible and determined in advance with individual artists.
 There will be two artists in residence at a time between the months of August and May; the residency is closed during June and July.

 Food and board, all travel within Senegal (from arrival to departure) and a modest materials budget are included.
 We do not cover travel to and from Senegal.
 In special cases there is the possibility of assistance from the Regina Tierney Fund for Visiting Artists.